Bitch Lasagna

-"Bitch Lasagna" (originally named "T-Series Diss Track" and stylized in all lowercase) is a song by Swedish YouTuber and comedian PewDiePie in collaboration with Dutch music producer Party In Backyard.
-The song satirizes Indian music label T-Series, as a response to predictions that T-Series would surpass PewDiePie in terms of subscriber count.
+"Bitch Lasagna" (stylized in all lowercase), originally named "T-Series Diss Track", is a song by Swedish YouTuber PewDiePie in collaboration with Dutch music producer Party in Backyard.
+The song satirizes Indian company and music label T-Series, as a response to predictions that T-Series would surpass PewDiePie in terms of subscriber count.
 The song was one of the first events in the PewDiePie vs T-Series competition, in which the two channels competed for the title of the most-subscribed YouTube channel.

 The song was first released with an accompanying music video on 5 October 2018, and was renamed and re-released to music platforms on 6 November 2018.
-As of 2 November 2024, the song has accumulated over 311 million views on YouTube, making it the most-viewed video on PewDiePie's YouTube channel.
+As of 2 November 2024, the song has accumulated over 323 million views on YouTube, making it the most-viewed video on PewDiePie's YouTube channel.

-Background
+Background and release

-PewDiePie vs T-Series

-In mid-to-late 2018, the subscriber count of the Indian music label T-Series rapidly approached that of Swedish YouTuber and web comedian PewDiePie, who at the time was the most-subscribed user on YouTube.
-As a result, fans, along with celebrities and other YouTubers, showed their support for each channel by encouraging others to subscribe.
-During the competition, both channels gained a significant number of subscribers at a rapid rate, jumping from approximately 60 million to 100 million subscribers within a few months.
-The two channels surpassed each other in subscriber count on a number of occasions in February, March, and then in April 2019, when PewDiePie declared an end to the "subscribe to PewDiePie" meme and T-Series became the most-subscribed YouTube channel.
+In 2018, the YouTube channel for Indian music label T-Series began rapidly gaining subscribers, approaching the subscriber count of Swedish YouTuber and web comedian PewDiePie, who at the time had the most-subscribed channel on YouTube.
+In response to this, PewDiePie declared a competition between him and T-Series.
+Fans, including celebrities and other YouTubers, showed their support for each channel by encouraging others to subscribe.
+During the competition, both channels gained a significant number of subscribers at a short amount of time, with PewDiePie gaining millions of subscribers each month.
+As one of his initial efforts to prevent T-Series from winning the competition, PewDiePie created a diss track against T-Series in collaboration with music producer Party in Backyard.
+The song, titled "Bitch Lasagna," was released on 5 October 2018 via YouTube.

-Song content
+For the rest of the competition, the two channels surpassed each other in subscriber count several times, sometimes for only a few hours.
+In May 2019, when T-Series overtook PewDiePie as the most-subscribed channel on the platform, PewDiePie declared T-Series the winner of the competition with a follow-up song, "Congratulations".